josuemtzmo/trackeddy/README.md

 ![Alt Text](https://github.com/Josue-Martinez-Moreno/trackeddy/blob/master/output/eddyn_13.gif "Eddy trajectory in the Souther Ocean")

-# Beta Fase Release:
+# v1.0 Release:
-Now the source code supports the extraction of eddies each time step and moving in Z. Some bugs need to be fixed but right now it can be implemented in some data analysis.
+Now the source code supports the extraction of eddies each time step and moving in Z.

 ![Alt Text](https://github.com/Josue-Martinez-Moreno/trackeddy/blob/develop/output/eke.png "Decomposition of the Kinetic energy in the Southern Ocean [Data provided by Adele Morrison].")